 Please submit a copy of your acceptance letter and passport.
 If you decide to cancel or defer your study abroad, you must inform the CGE AND host program via email.

-Please pick up the following forms at the Center for Global Education:
+Please complete the following forms to the Center for Global Education:

-- Petition to Enroll in Another Institution (PEAI) Form
+- Online Petition to Enroll in Another Institution (PEAI) Form

 - Waiver of Liability Form